-EMPIRICAL PAPER - 35%
+EMPIRICAL PAPER - 40%

 A major requirement for the course is to complete an empirical paper in which you: 1) implement one of the methods covered in this course; 2) discuss in detail potential threats to validity; and 3) offer a thorough analysis of potential violations of the assumptions underlying your model.
 The paper should highlight your empirical work; the literature review and discussion of theory should be shorter than in a paper submitted for publication.
 However, you must provide sufficient theoretical justification for the type of model you estimate as well as the variables incorporated into it.
+More information about the exact requirements and styling will be made available in class.

+Paper topic proposals are due to me by January 31st and you are required to meet with me at some point the following week to discuss your topic (contact me directly to schedule your appointment).
 Your empirical paper is due April 25th to me and your discussant, and you will present it on May 2nd.
 You should present your paper as you would at a professional conference or in the context of a "job talk."
 Time allotted will depend on the number of students enrolled in the course.
 Please note that you will be evaluated on the basis of the quality and professionalism of your paper, your presentation, and your responses to questions.
 If you are unfamiliar with the professional stanards of presenting, reviewing, and critiquing an academic paper, please read Daniel Hamermesh's The Young Economists Guide to Professional Etiquette.